 In pooled placebo-controlled weight management phase 3 studies, the overall incidence of cholecystitis and cholecystitis acute was 0.6 % and 0.2 % for tirzepatide- and placebo-treated patients, respectively.

-In pooled placebo-controlled weight management phase 3 studies and in pooled placebo-controlled OSA phase 3 studies, acute gallbladder disease was reported in 2.0 % and 0.9 % of tirzepatide-treated patients, respectively, and in 1.6 % and 0.9 % of placebo-treated patients, respectively.
+In pooled placebo-controlled weight management phase 3 studies, in pooled placebo-controlled OSA phase 3 studies, and in a placebo-controlled HFpEF phase 3 study, acute gallbladder disease was reported in 2.0 %, 0.9 %, and 4.4 % of tirzepatide-treated patients, respectively, and in 1.6 %, 0.9 %, and 2.7 % of placebo-treated patients, respectively.

 In the weight management phase 3 studies, acute gallbladder events were positively associated with weight reduction.